-5. How to deal with the new Article 11.
-3. 3 of the Laws of Chess:

-- The arbiter may require the player to allow his/her clothes, bags, or other items to be inspected, in private.
+According to the Article 11.3.3 of the FIDE Laws of Chess, the arbiter may require the player to allow his/her clothes, bags, or other items to be inspected, in private.
 The arbiter, or a person authorized by the arbiter, shall inspect the player and shall be of the same gender as the player.